Ryushe/scripts/open_apps/readme.md

   - `./new.sh filename`
 or
 - `./new.sh filename foldername` - makes folder to put sh into
-  - helpful when want to use the urls feature
+  - helpful when want to use the url file feature

 ## making new chrome instances:
 - every file that has `urls` and ends with `.txt` will be used